 • data-superviz-id: Allows SuperViz to identify elements that can have pins attached, facilitating comment features.

-Set up subscriptions to listen for real-time events and synchronize state changes.
+Start Real-Time, connect to a channel and set up subscriptions to listen for real-time events and synchronize state changes.

 1